23 exercises for treating Lateral Elbow Tendinopathy | Lateral Epicondylalgia | Epicondylitis

 In the same way, we can make the work more demanding by adding elbow extension and anterior shoulder flexion.
 This situation will make it more difficult for the patient and will involve more control and work of the entire upper limb.

 Sensorimotor work of the extensor musculature with the ReHand Opened Flexion-Extension Exercise.

-This is why an active work that achieves a work at a central level and a reorganisation of the cerebral map.
-This could reduce recovery times and promote an early improvement in clinical variables such as strength, pain or functionality.
-Thus, working with the touch screen of a tablet such as the ReHand app, with exercises that are challenging for the patient and that can be repeated frequently, will promote these central changes and greater muscle activation.
+An active rehabilitation that achieves an impact at a CNS and a reorganisation of the cerebral map is necessary.
+This could reduce recovery times and promote an early improvement in clinical variables such as strength, pain or function.
+Thus, working with a a touchscreen tablet such as ReHand app, with exercises that are challenging and that can be repeated frequently, will promote these central changes and greater muscle activation.

-Sensorimotor work of the extensor muscles with ReHand Closed Flexo-Extension Exercise
+Sensorimotor exercise of the extensor muscles with ReHand Closed Flexo-Extension Exercise

 Wrist flexion against resistance Isometric